aseceleanu/aseceleanu.github.io/_pages/NEMO.md

 Spring 2025 - Dynamical Systems
 ------------------------------------------------------------------------------------------
-Project on period doubling and chaos in a system of differential equations mentored by [Prof. Glenn Ledder](https://math.unl.edu/glenn-ledder) and graduate student Michael Pieper.
+Project on stability, chaos and real-world applications differential equations in epidemiology mentored by [Prof. Glenn Ledder](https://math.unl.edu/glenn-ledder) and graduate student Michael Pieper.
 This topic is accessible to students who have taken Differential Equations (Math 221 at UNL).
 Applications  are now open with a deadline of January 15.
 Apply [here](https://forms.gle/jeqrYfKvp6cTxNuS7).